python-trio/trio/docs/source/reference-core.rst

 need them, they're here.
-(If you find yourself reaching for these because you're trying to implement a new higher-level synchronization primitive, then you might also want to check out the facilities in :mod:`trio.hazmat` for a more direct exposure of trio's underlying synchronization logic.
-All of classes discussed in this section are implemented on top of the public APIs in :mod:`trio.hazmat`; they don't have any special access to trio's internals.)
+(If you find yourself reaching for these because you're trying to implement a new higher-level synchronization primitive, then you might also want to check out the facilities in :mod:`trio.powertools` for a more direct exposure of trio's underlying synchronization logic.
+All of classes discussed in this section are implemented on top of the public APIs in :mod:`trio.powertools`; they don't have any special access to trio's internals.)

 .. autoclass:: CapacityLimiter